LennyDuan/Web-Application/RubyOnRails/MyAlchoholFree/README.md

-The application have 2 parts, one is main MAF web application, and the second is wines trailer web supplier server.
+The application have 2 parts, one is main MAF web application, and the second is wines retailer web supplier server.

 MAF web server allows users to login/logout/sign-up, pick wins, search wines, check out and etc.